Chart Color Schemes

 Clare is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the method employs weighted aggregation of population growth from LGA to SA2 levels using SA State Government's Regional/LGA projections by age category, based on 2021 data released in 2023.
-According to these projections, Clare's non-metropolitan area is expected to expand by 65 persons to 2041, with an increase of 0.1% over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on projected demographic shifts, lower quartile growth is anticipated for Australia's non-metropolitan areas.
+Clare is expected to expand by 65 persons to the year 2041, reflecting an increase of approximately 0.1% in total over the 17-year period, according to the latest annual ERP population numbers.

 Frequently Asked Questions - Population